Playbook Unlimited // Search Results For: Spiritual Warfare

 When fiery prayer burns bright in the heart of the youth pastor, prayer will be alive in the student ministry as well.
 In this session, we will talk about the opportunity to establish spiritual vitality in students through corporate prayer meetings and practical ways to establish a culture of prayer.>

-In this NYLC12 General Session, Mark Batterson, shares insight from his latest book, The Circle Maker According to Pastor Mark, "Drawing prayer circles around our dreams isn't just a mechanism whereby we accomplish great things for God.
+Mark Batterson, shares insight from his latest book, The Circle Maker According to Pastor Mark, "Drawing prayer circles around our dreams isn't just a mechanism whereby we accomplish great things for God.
 It's a mechanism whereby God accomplishes great things in us."
 Do you ever sense that there's far more to prayer, and to God's vision for your life, than what you're experiencing?
 It's time you learned from the legend of Honi the Circle Maker---a man bold enough to draw a circle in the sand and not budge from inside it until God answered his prayers for his people.
 What impossibly big dream is God calling you to draw a prayer circle around?
 Sharing inspiring stories from his own experiences as a circle maker, Mark Batterson will help you uncover your heart's deepest desires and God-given dreams and unleash them through the kind of audacious prayer that God delights to answer.

 Sin starts SMALL!
 It's no secret that sin often starts as small thoughts and choices.
 But eventually, the small decisions will grow inside of you causing you to give birth to a full-sized SIN BABY!